 5) The 1.9 has a slightly smaller inside dimension.

 Contrary to what some folks believe, the 1.9 liter block is no weaker than the 2.1 liter design.
 It is made from the same material and is practically, for all intents and purposes, identical.
 The 1.9 liter and 2.1 liter engines are identical with respect to piston diameter, and the cylinder heads were almost identical (in fact, interchangeably so).
 The extra 200cc comes from the crankshaft stroke.
 The 1.9 has a crankshaft stroke of 69mm (same as the 1600cc beetle).
 The 2.1 was fitted with a 76mm stroke crank.
 The 2.1 liter block is a little bigger inside for that reason.
 As it turns out, to fit the 2.1 crankshaft in a 1.9 block requires practically no modification on the inside at all.
 The only place where the crankshaft and rods come too close for comfort is in the area of the head stud hole bosses, the other side being where some of the head studs fasten.
-We are talking less than ONE millimeter, literally.
-It takes less than 15 minutes to make the modifications necessary.
-We have been building 2200cc and 2300cc engines out of 1.9 liter engine blocks for many years now.
-We have experienced ZERO failures of any kind related to any of these modifications.
+We are talking less than one millimeter, literally.